 Hard blowing sax man and vocalist Six Foot Joe brings his own brand of rock and roll/rhythm and blues to the stage.
-Influenced by the sax hurricanes of the 40s and 50s (along with 1960s sax icons King Curtis and Jr. Walker), as well as contemporary artists like Bruce Springsteen, Joe Ely and Steve Earle; along with the horn bands: Southside Johnny & the Asbury Jukes, Jack Mack & the Heart Attack and Powder Blues Band, Joe’s songwriting covers everything from R&B-horn flavored rockers to compelling story songs.
+Influenced by 1960s sax icons King Curtis and Jr. Walker, along with all the sax hurricanes of the 40s and 50s, Joe does his best to carry the torch of the original rock n roll instrument…the tenor saxophone.
+Joe’s songwriting has that classic R&B-horn flavored sound, influenced by horn bands like Southside Johnny & the Asbury Jukes, Jack Mack & the Heart Attack, Roomful of Blues and the Powder Blues Band; carrying on the tradition off a big horn sound with a rocking beat.
 Joe is currently working with a new rocking band, the Red Hot Rhinos, and continues to create an eclectic catalog of music.
 So please read on and check out this exciting performer, musician and songwriter.

 SIX FOOT JOE & THE RED HOT RHINOS SCHEDULE: